spiousjoseph/CSCI-4100/groupproject/README.md

 Passenger setup does not have error checking on destination.
 So if an address is inputed that is not an actual address program will result in an error and potentially crash.

+## Contributions

+All contributors feel we worked on the program equally and helped each other alot.

 ## Getting Started

 This project is a starting point for a Flutter application.